sahildev25/Git-Repo/README.md

 # Git-Repo
-This is my first Git-Repo.
+This is my first Git Repository.
+Author - Sahil Salunke